 Bitcoin Cash was created in 2017, after some developers became frustrated with the slowdown of Bitcoin transactions (and subsequent higher fees) as Bitcoin’s 1MB data blocks filled up.
 So they executed a hard fork on the Bitcoin blockchain and came up with Bitcoin Cash, which has a much larger block size of 8MB.
 For users, that means faster processing speeds and lower fees.

-Dogecoin (pronounced dohj-coin) is widely known as the first joke cryptocurrency; it was launched in 2013 as an altcoin and it runs on a blockchain network using a PoW system similar to Bitcoin and Ethereum.
+Dogecoin (pronounced “dohj-coin”) is widely known as the first joke cryptocurrency; it was launched in 2013 as an altcoin and it runs on a blockchain network using a PoW system similar to Bitcoin and Ethereum.
 But the number of coins that can be mined are unlimited (versus the 21 million-coin cap on Bitcoin).
-Despite its place as one of the biggest coins by market cap, Dogecoin trades at one of the lowest prices: about 24 cents, as of November 15, 2021.
+Despite its place as one of the biggest coins by market cap, it trades for relatively low prices.

 More: What Is Dogecoin (DOGE)?

 Ready to expand your crypto knowledge?
 Check out our crypto glossary and get an in-depth look at some of the most popular cryptocurrencies and terminology.